NajiaAhmadi/colab.-AML-study/README.md

 ## Cohort definition

-Define your cohorts using the cohort defination script.
+Define your cohorts using the provided cohort definition script.

 ## Cohort retrieval

-Get the cohort from OMOP CDM to the working directory.
+Retrieve the defined cohort from the OMOP CDM to your working directory.

 ## Patient level prediction

-Predict Over all Survival in patients in two years using the PatientLevelPrediction-OS.R and the complete remision using PatientLevelPrediction-CR.R script.
+Predict two-year overall survival and complete remission in patients using the PatientLevelPrediction-OS.R and PatientLevelPrediction-CR.R scripts respectively.